ViolaFerretti/Thermoelectric_Materials/README.md

 - Naithani, Harshita, Eckhard Müller, and Johannes de Boor.
 "Developing a two-parabolic band model for thermoelectric transport modelling using $Mg_2Sn$ as an example."
 Journal of Physics: Energy 4.4 (2022): 045002.
 - Hasdeo, Eddwi H., et al. "Optimal band gap for improved thermoelectric performance of two-dimensional Dirac materials."
 Journal of Applied Physics 126.3 (2019).

-For details about the calculations: [Details on the calculations.pdf](https://github.com/ViolaFerretti/Thermoelectric_Quantities_Simulation/files/13061771/Details.on.the.calculations.pdf)
+For details about the calculations: [Details of calculations.pdf](https://github.com/ViolaFerretti/Thermoelectric_Materials/files/13539907/Details.of.calculations.pdf)